A Red Carnation for the Children I Did Not Have (5-9-21 / edited 6-10-26)

 How nice!
 I reached out to take the flower.

-As I was almost touching it, she asked, “Are you a mom?”
+As I almost touched it, she asked, “Are you a Mom?”

 My hand froze and I shook my head.